owen24819/TrackEval/Readme.md

 You need to set 4 variables to run it properly:

-	dataset: the name of the dateset you are testing
+	dataset: str - the name of the dateset you are testing

-  	model: the name of the model whose results you are testing
+  	model: str - the name of the model whose results you are testing

-   	gt_path: the path to the ground truth
+   	gt_path: Pathlib path - the path to the ground truth

-	res_path: the path to the model results
+	res_path: Pathlib path - the path to the model results

+ There are 2 optional varialbes:

+  	flex_div: bool (default: True) - determines whether Cell-HOTA allows flexible divisions

+   	count_edges: bool (default: False) - determines whether Cell-HOTA uses cells touching the edge of the images towards the score

 See each script for instructions and arguments.